meegpipe/meegpipe/README.md

 $ git clone git://github.com/meegpipe/meegpipe
 ````

-The commands above will install _meegpipe_ source code under directory
+The commands above will download _meegpipe_'s source code into directory
  `~/meegpipe`.
+Once this is done you should edit the configuration of
+_meegpipe_ by defining the locations of the third-party MATLAB dependencies
+(Fieldtrip and EEGLAB) on your system.
+Do this by following the
+ instructions in the comments of [+meegpipe/meegpipe.ini][ini].

 ## Basic usage

 Before anything else you will have to add to your MATLAB path
 some third-party dependencies (e.g. components of [Fieldtrip][ftrip] and
-[EEGLAB][eeglab]).
-First edit the contents of [+meegpipe/meegpipe.ini][ini] to
-include the locations of the third-party dependencies on your system.
-Then run
+[EEGLAB][eeglab]).Then
-the following in MATLAB:
+run the following in MATLAB:

 ``````matlab
 restoredefaultpath;